chef/chef-web-docs/content/compliance/chef-benchmark.md

       # For an overlay command:
       # An overlay command replaces the command in the remediation
       # In this example, the remediation does not install the 'aide' package
-      # and instead outputs the overlay_command to the screen
+      # and instead outputs the overlay_commands to the screen
       # run: true
-      #  overlay_command:
+      #  overlay_commands:
       #    - local: echo "this is an overlay command"
      justification: "This is an example of another justification.
 But only use one justification."
    ```